 - Not having a felony or specific misdemeanor conviction

-- Not having been in the hospital multiple times in one year for a mental health diagnosis which is a lifetime prohibition from obtaining a CCW license
+- Not having been in the hospital multiple times in one year for a mental health diagnosis, which is a lifetime prohibition from obtaining a concealed weapons permit license

-A license is only valid for two years, so individuals will need to renew within 30 days of their expiration date.
-This requires an application, proof of qualification, and completion of a 4-hour renewal course, and a one-time payment of $77.
+A license is only valid for two years, so individuals must renew within 30 days of their expiration date.
+This requires an application, proof of qualification, completion of a 4-hour renewal course, and a one-time payment of $77.
 If CCW license holders wait more than 120 days after their license has expired, they must apply for a new permit.

 Completing Firearms Training

-Training is required to qualify for a permit, however active or honorably retired individuals of the U.S. Armed Forces and other law enforcement agents are exempt.
-Firearms training in California is a minimum of 8 hours of practice on acceptable techniques, safety, and firearm handling.
+Training is required to qualify for a permit.
+However, active or honorably retired members of the U.S. Armed Forces and other law enforcement agents are exempt.
+Firearms training in California consists of a minimum of 8 hours of practice on acceptable techniques, safety, and firearm handling.

-The Steps to Obtain a Concealed Carry License in California
+How to get a Gun License in California

-First-time permit applicants must adhere to the following steps outlined by state and federal law and put into practice by local law enforcement.
+When investigating how to get a concealed carry permit in California, first-time permit applicants must follow the steps outlined by state and federal law and implemented by local law enforcement.

-Step 3: There may be additional physiological tests required in your local jurisdiction.
+Step 3.
+Additional physiological tests may be required in your local jurisdiction.

-Step 5: Your application will need to be brought to your local police office where you’ll be fingerprinted, photographed, and interviewed.
+Step 5.
+Your application will need to be submitted to your local police office where you’ll be fingerprinted, photographed, and interviewed.
 You will need to bring in:

 - Up to three firearms you would like to be included with your license

-Step 6: Within 90 days of submitting your application, you’ll receive a notice by mail whether you’ve been approved or denied for a permit
+Step 6.
+Within 90 days of submitting your application, you’ll receive a notice by mail whether you’ve been approved or denied for a concealed carry permit

 Individuals Who Are Prohibited from Carrying a Concealed Weapon in California